 Syndromic surveillance of severe acute respiratory illness in Greater Glasgow (CHARISMA)

-I am leading a novel syndromic surveillance to evaluate the contribution of influenza and SARS-CoV-2 to patients with severe acute respiratory illness (SARI) at the Queen Elizabeth University Hospital in 2021/22 winter season.
+In collaboration with Public Health Scotland and Professor David Lowe, we are leading an enhanced syndromic surveillance to evaluate the contribution of influenza, SARS-CoV-2 and other respiratory viruses to patients with severe acute respiratory illness (SARI) at the Queen Elizabeth University Hospital, Glasgow.
 This study aims to generate near real-time surveillance data using an NHS-approved digital data collection tool and multiplex respiratory viral point-of-care test.
-It is funded by Public Health Scotland.

-Department of Health and Social Care Advisory Group on Serology testing (May 2020 – present)
+- Department of Health and Social Care Advisory Group on Serology testing (May 2020 – May 2022)

-European Scientific Working Group on Influenza (ESWI) Influenza Conference Scientific Committee (Jan – Dec 2020)
+- European Scientific Working Group on Influenza (ESWI) Influenza Conference Scientific Committee (2020-present)